Sweetener erythritol linked to higher rates of heart attack and stroke-breakinglatest.news-Breaking Latest News

 I study

-In the aforementioned study, blood erythritol levels were monitored in 4,000 subjects in the United States and Europe: those who had the most blood sweetener he was also at increased risk of heart attack or stroke.
-The researchers also looked at the effects of adding erythritol to whole blood or isolated platelets and found that erythritol made platelets more activated and therefore more likely to form. a blood clot (event underlying strokes and thrombosis).
+In the aforementioned study, blood erythritol levels were monitored in 4,000 subjects in the United States and Europe: those who had more blood sweetener he was also at increased risk of heart attack or stroke.
+The researchers also examined the effects of adding erythritol to whole blood or isolated platelets and found that the erythritol made platelets more activated and therefore more likely to form. a blood clot (event underlying strokes and thrombosis).
 Preclinical studies have confirmed that ingesting erythritol increases clot formation.

 Clot risk